 The second advantage is that you cut your workload into half because you don't have to learn e4 opening lines like the Sicilian Defence, the French, The Pirc, the Ruy Lopez, the Caro Kann etc.

-I follow the "foot steps" of the professional Chess Grandmaster Bogdan Lalic (CROATIA) who will give you a good impression about the life of a professional chess player, as he travels to different countries in Europe and plays chess for a living.
-You will see his favorite chess openings and you can look behind the scenes of his chess life.
+I follow the "foot steps" of the professional Chess Grandmaster Bogdan Lalic (CROATIA) who will give you a good impression about the life as a professional chess player.
+He travels to different countries in Europe and plays chess for a living.
+You will see his favorite chess openings, chess strategies and you can look behind the scenes of his chess life.

 If you are a beginner in chess then start at Biggest Mistakes in Chess then go to Chess Tips to get a basic foundation.
 After this you can get some training and play Chess online against various computer chess programs on my site.

-If you keep playing then you will improve eventually, but playing chess alone is not enough you must study some theory or you will not progress further.
+If you keep playing then you will improve eventually, but playing chess alone is not enough you must study opening theory and chess strategy to learn to make sound positional chess moves or you will not progress further.
 It is important that you learn some good chess openings to make the best opening moves right from the start.
 This will improve your winning chances considerably.

 Amateur versus Grandmaster